syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Restrict-Dates-From-Selection.md

 ## Blackout Dates

 In `SfCalendar`, [BlackoutDates](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~BlackoutDates.html) refers the disabled dates that restrict the user from selecting it.
-These dates will be marked with slanted Stripes.
+These dates will be marked with slanted Stripes and Strike through, by using the [BlackoutDatesViewMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~BlackoutDatesViewMode.html)  property.

 The BlackoutDays can be achieved in two ways.